Anno Dracula series

-The Anno Dracula series by Kim Newman—named after Anno Dracula (1992), the series' first novel—is a work of fantasy depicting an alternate history in which the heroes of Bram Stoker's novel Dracula fail to stop Count Dracula's conquest of Britain, resulting in a world where vampires are common and increasingly dominant in society.
+The Anno Dracula series is an alternative history-horror novel series by English author Kim Newman, which is named after the first book in the series: Anno Dracula (1992).
+The series is based on characters from Bram Stoker's novel Dracula (1897), though in Newman's interpretation they fail to stop Count Dracula's conquest of Britain, resulting in a world where vampires are common and increasingly dominant in society.
 While Dracula is a central figure in the events of the series, he is a minor character in the books and usually appears in only a few climactic pages of each book.
 While many of the characters from Newman's Diogenes Club stories appear in the Anno Dracula novels, they are not the same as the ones in those stories, nor is the Diogenes Club itself the same.

-The series is known for its carefully researched historical settings and the author's use as supporting characters of historical people and fictional characters of the appropriate period.
-The metafictional style was inspired by the Wold Newton Universe of Philip José Farmer; Neil Gaiman helped develop the series (and was originally going to be its co-author).
-Gaiman has also credited the series as being one of the main influences on his short story "A Study in Emerald".
+The series is known for its carefully researched historical settings and the author's use of fictionalized versions of real-life historical personalities, as well as incorporating fictional characters created by other authors.
+The metafictional style was inspired by the Wold Newton Universe of Philip José Farmer.
 Entries in the series have won the Dracula Society's Children of the Night Award, the Lord Ruthven Award and the International Horror Guild Award, and have been short-listed for the Bram Stoker Award and the Sidewise Award for Alternate History.
 The series consists of six novels and a number of short stories and novellas.

+Neil Gaiman helped develop the series (and was originally going to be its co-author).
+Gaiman has also credited the series as being one of the main influences on his short story "A Study in Emerald".